Nesper94/Metabiome/docs/source/tutorial.rst

 However, due to tutorial purposes only, you will have to download our custom database located here: `metaphlan3_custom_db <https://drive.google.com/drive/folders/1xNzSYTjSYlfycDsSC6_QM47y9Yid9Oe5?usp=sharing>`_.
-Be aware that this database is compressed and after downloading it, you must extract the :file:`metaphlan_custom_db.tar.gz` like so:
+Be aware that this database is compressed and after downloading it, you must extract the folder :file:`metaphlan_custom_db.tar.gz`:

 .. code-block:: bash

     tar -xvf metaphlan3_custom_db.tar.gz

-Now, we can perfom the taxonomic profiling of the metagenomics samples with the :code:`metaphlan3` command like so:
+Now, move the folder :file:`metaphlan3_custom_db/` to where you are running this tutorial and perform the taxonomic profiling of the metagenomic samples like so:

 .. code-block:: bash

-    metabiome metaphlan3 -i decontaminated_reads/ -o mphlan_out/ -d metaphlan3_custom_db/ \
+    metabiome metaphlan3 -i decontaminated_reads/ -o mphlan_out/ \
-        -opts --add_viruses --ignore_eukaryotes --ignore_bacteria --ignore_archaea
+        -d metaphlan3_custom_db/ -opts --add_viruses --ignore_eukaryotes \
+        --ignore_bacteria --ignore_archaea

 In the output directory :file:`mphlan_out/`, you will find the taxa identity and relative abundances of the metagenomic samples.
 Additionally, you will find the